👀 Solink Secure Summit ’25 open for registration.

 Solink protects your people, profits, and patrons

-Solink brings together cloud video surveillance and analytics in one platform, integrating seamlessly with your POS system without a text inserter for heightened security and loss prevention.
+Solink brings together cloud video security and analytics in one platform, integrating seamlessly with your POS system without a text inserter for heightened security and loss prevention.
 Here are two scenarios where Solink can help prevent theft in your business through its POS integration.

 Cash handling is an important part of any business and a common point of process failures.
 By integrating Solink with your POS, you can follow cash moving through your business to prevent any operational shortcomings.